niplav/site/pergraphs.md

 Bijection/injection with the directed graphs?
 Needs to blow up the directed graphs.

-Wharfs/ports/docks (decide terminology, maybe disambiguate?). n-m-ports.
 Every pergraph can be built out of rhizomes, ports and vertices.
 If you cut all outgoing/incoming "open" edges from a port, call that "to machete" a port.
 The port falls apart into a [bag](https://en.wikipedia.org/wiki/Bag_\(mathematics\)) of more ports.

 Building a large subset of pergraphs by taking what was previously built,